elpato-dev/OSINT-compass/README.md

 To use OSINT Compass, please clone the repository and initialize the submodules.
 For more information, please refer to the documentation included in each submodule.

 ## Contributors
-This project was developed by her0marodeur, elutac and FlexusDev.
+This project was developed by [@her0marodeur](https://github.com/her0marodeur), [@elutac](https://github.com/elutac) and [@FlexusDev](https://github.com/FlexusDev).
 We welcome contributions from the open-source community.
 If you have any questions or suggestions, please feel free to open an issue or submit a pull request.
 Thank you for your interest in OSINT Compass!